Internships

 - 8 credits: 240 hours + ePortfolio, unless the student is doing a Psychology capstone

-DURING THE INTERNSHIP: All internship site hours and tasks, along with the following additional activities, must be completed by the agreed-upon deadline in order to earn academic credit for internships:
+DURING THE INTERNSHIP: All internship site hours and tasks, along with the following additional activities, must be completed by the agreed-upon deadline in order for students to earn academic credit for their internships:

-- Timesheet of all hours worked at the internship site through the Experiential Learning module on HireSU.
-Exceptions to this policy are those students participating in the New York Arts Program (NYAP), Capitol Hill Internship Program (CHIP), SU London Semester, or Texas Legislative Politics Internship.
+1. Students are required to submit weekly timesheets for all hours worked at their internship.
+These hours will be verified by their employer.
+There are exceptions to this policy for students participating in the New York Arts Program (NYAP), SU London Semester, or Texas Legislative Politics Internship.

-- Any additional activities required by your faculty advisor, such as a journal, reflection paper, or research paper.
-Your faculty advisor will provide this information in their syllabus.
+2. Any additional activities required by the student’s faculty advisor, such as a journal, reflection paper, or periodical check-in meetings.
+The faculty advisor will provide this information in their syllabus.

-- A reflection poster (template provided) detailing your experience and what you learned from the internship.
-The Internship Office will assist interested students in turning these into a poster to be presented at the Research and Creative Works Symposium (RCWS) or High Impact Experience (HIE) Poster Presentation.
+3. Reflection poster (template provided) detailing the student’s experiences and what the they learned from the internship.
+Internship Programs in the Center for Career & Professional Development will assist interested students in showcasing these posters at the Research and Creative Works Symposium (RCWS) or the High Impact Experience (HIE) Poster Presentation.

-- If doing an internship for 4+ credit hours (except Psychology capstone students), you must complete an ePortfolio.
+4. If doing an internship for 4+ credit hours (except Psychology capstone students), students must complete an ePortfolio.
 Nine required ePortfolio assignments will be provided, if applicable.

 International Internship